-Crunches are synonymous with a flat abdomen.
+Crunches (or variations of crunches like bicycles) are synonymous with a flat abdomen.
 They are the go to exercise for anyone with any ambition of having a flat stomach.

 Times have changed since crunches were established as a standard abdominal exercise.
 We have learnt more about the human body and in particular our spine and how our core and abdomen work.
 We have been able to see how different conditions (like pregnancy and methods of exercise) impact on our body and we’ve had the time to see the long term outcomes from crunches.

-Today there is a growing consensus that crunches can be harmful to your spine, can be do more harm than good to the post-natal woman’s core recovery or anyone else with Diastasis Rectii and are not effective at training the true core muscles.
-Here are some reason I recommend stopping crunches:
+Today there is a growing consensus that relying solely on crunches for core strength, can be harmful to your spine, can be do more harm than good to the post-natal woman’s core recovery or anyone else with Diastasis Rectii and are not effective at training the true core muscles.
+Here are some reasons I recommend reducing or even stopping crunches:

 1. The Effect on The Spine